registration policies – Summer 2022

 Notice of Cancellation must be received in writing (via email) to our Camp Registrar.
 Our office will follow the below timeline for cancellations and refunds:

-- Up to May 3, 2021: Full refund of all camp fees including deposit, less a $50 admin fee per week/per camper.
+- Up to April 4, 2022: Full refund of all camp fees including deposit, less a $50 admin fee per week/per camper.

-- Between May 3 – June 1, 2021: Deposit ($300) is non-refundable.
-All other fees paid, fully refundable less a $75 admin fee per week/per camper.
+- April 5 – May 2, 2022: Deposit ($300) is non-refundable.
+All other fees paid are fully refundable less a $75 admin fee per week/per camper.

-- After June 1, 2021: All fees are non-refundable.
+- After May 3, 2022: All fees are non-refundable.

 No refund will be given for campers dismissed from camp for breaching camp rules.
 In the case of illness or injury sustained at camp, a credit may be given for the following season.

 Please allow for 3 weeks for the processing of refunds.

 In respect of families on our waitlist, we do not allow registrations to be transferred between individuals/families should you need to cancel.

 We ask that families refrain from placing their child on a “medication holiday” while here at Camp as this often results in difficulty adjusting, withdrawal symptoms, confusion and behavioral difficulties.
 Campers treated with medication for behavioral or emotional difficulties usually benefit from continued medication so we ask that all medications be brought to camp and discussed with our health care staff upon arrival for your child’s sustainable well being throughout the Camp session.